 Custom Fields: In WordPress, it can be added to a post, which is metadata that includes outer information.
 This is equal to the fields of Drupal.
 That allows for data to be added to an element, such as the Title or Image.

 In addition, Widgets add the features & content in your sidebars.
+Sidebar is a theme feature, which is basically a vertical column provided by a theme for displaying information other than the main content of the web page.
 Also, allow for the biggest design control.
 And the Drupal use the modules to increase the functionality.

 Consequently, WordPress uses the plugins to add the extra features.